hugo-a-garcia/tau-template/README.md

-# Tau
+# Tau Template

-**An updated merge of electron-quick-start and electron-serialport
+An updated merge of electron-quick-start, electron-serialport-quick-start and electron-serialport

 ## electron-quick-start